 Robert Y. Ellis

 Bob Ellis holds a degree in economics from Swarthmore College and a law degree from the University of Pennsylvania.
 He was a journalist with the Christian Science Monitor, editor of Skating Magazine and Executive Secretary of the United States Figure Skating Association.
 He and his wife Barbara owned and operated the Yankee Clipper Inn in Rockport for 35 years until they sold it in 2001.
 Ellis is the author of the home improvement book How To Buy and Install Floor Covering, Scribner’s, 1980.
 In 2008 he authored A Collision of Truths: A Life in Conflict With A Cherished Faith, iUniverse.
 Ellis has had a life long love of music, especially blue grass, jazz and classical.
-He has served 12 years on the CAS board and is a member of the Cape Ann Symphony Singers, the choral side of the symphony.
+He has served many years on the CAS board and is a member of the Cape Ann Symphony Chorus.
 He also is chairman of the Symphony’s Artistic Committee and a member of the Marketing Committee.

 Robert K. (Bob) Whitmarsh, Jr.